Desgue/Veeam_QA_WEB_Test_task/README.md

                             city="Bucharest",
                             num_jobs_to_compare=28)
    ```
-The variable **num_of_jobs_to_compare** is what we are testing the website against.
+The variable ***num_jobs_to_compare*** is what we are testing the website against.
 A sucessfull test means the script sucessfully collected all jobs listed for a particular department, country and city.

 2. Inject the Options instance in a Tester instance
    ```